Back to blog

 Head-to-Head: Key Decision Factors for Tech Founders

-Winner: UAE (Free Zone)
+Most commonly cited: UAE (Free Zone)

-2. If You're Raising Venture Capital
+2. Raising Venture Capital

-Winner: Hong Kong
+Most commonly cited: Hong Kong

-4. If You're Building a Team in Asia
+4. Building a Team in Asia

-5. If You Plan to Exit (Acquisition or IPO)
+5. Exit (Acquisition or IPO)

 The Costs Nobody Talks About